laravel/docs/notifications.md

     $user->unreadNotifications()->update(['read_at' => now()]);

-Of course, you may `delete` the notifications to remove them from the table entirely:
+You may `delete` the notifications to remove them from the table entirely:

     $user->notifications()->delete();